-When pressing the “strong” button on the Keurig, the water flowing through the k-cup moves slower, thus giving it more time to extract those bold flavors from the ground coffee.
-The length of time the “strong” button adds is half a minute.
+When pressing the Keurig strong button, the water flowing through the k-cup pod moves slower, thus giving it more time to extract those bold flavors from the ground coffee.
+With the strong setting on, the brew time extends by 30 seconds.

-Let’s look a bit closer into how this button works and, precisely, how it affects the taste and strength of your cup of coffee.
+Let’s look a bit closer into how this button works and, precisely, how it produces a stronger cup of coffee.

 What Does Coffee Strength Actually Mean?

-There often needs clarification regarding what a strong cup of coffee refers to.
+Some clarification may be needed regarding what a strong cup of coffee refers to.
 The “strong coffee” interpretation may mean different things to different people.
 Interpretations range from the taste of the coffee to the amount of caffeine it contains or a combination of both.

 In reality, the brewing process determines the strength of a cup of coffee.
-While many believe coffee strength concerns the beans’ roast level or the caffeine content, this isn’t quite accurate.
+While many believe coffee strength is dependent on the beans’ roast level or the caffeine content, this isn’t quite accurate.

-We all know Keurig’s are so popular because you can brew a single cup of coffee in record time.
-When brewing with the “strong” button activated, you will be adding an additional 30 seconds of brew time, which is still extremely fast.
+Keurigs are extremely popular because you can brew a single cup of coffee in record time.
+Keurig’s strong button works by adding an additional 30 seconds to the brew cycle, which is still fast.

 As the brewing comes to its completeness, the coveted oils, sugars, and other flavors will have had enough brewing time to be extracted from the coffee grounds.
 These final flavors balance out the initial flavors from the acids.